zhixin9001/2021-SAA/note/tips.md

 - You can easily add tags to define which instances are production and which ones are development instances.
 These tags can then be used while controlling access via an IAM Policy
 ### KMS
 - customer master key (CMK), enforces a waiting period.
 To delete a CMK in AWS KMS you schedule key deletion.
 You can set the waiting period from a minimum of 7 days up to a maximum of 30 days, default 30
 - SSE-S3, server side encryption, each object is encrypted with a unique key.
-However without audit trail
+However without audit trail, self managed
-- SSE-KMS, with trail
+- SSE-KMS, with trail, need you manage the master key in AWS KMS.
 - SSE-C , you manage the encryption keys and Amazon S3 manages the encryption

 ### Protect